Support Us

 Bunnies for Bravehearts

 The annual Bunnies for Bravehearts project helps to support Bravehearts’ specialist child sexual abuse counselling service.
-You donate to the project and a child in counselling is gifted a plush comfort bunny to help with their healing journey.
+You donate to the project, and we gift a child in counselling with a plush bunny to help comfort them on their healing journey.

 Bravehearts provides specialist trauma counselling to hundreds of children and families affected by child sexual abuse every year.
-Now in its third year, the project has raised almost $84,000 since 2023 and helped to support 1,369 children and families affected by child sexual abuse.
+Now in its fourth year, the project has raised almost $115,000 since 2023.

 How Bunnies for Bravehearts works